3r1/awawa/README.md

 If you do not yet have the filter sounds, grab them from: https://github.com/3r1/awawa/releases/download/3.0/awawa_filter_sounds.zip

 ## Todo
-### Post 0.3.0 launch
+### For 0.3.0 launch
-- recolor new "Exceptional" items
-- update "Lineage Support Gem" filtering
-- post 0.3.0, update currency tiers and currency rebalancing
-  - support "normal", greater, perfect, also some lesser
-- see if BaseType "Simulacrum" " Tablet" "Breachstone" exist or are removed from filtering
-- may have to re-tier "Diluted" Liquid Emotions and "Concentrated" Liquid Emotions
-- check up on list of socketables
+- Awaiting correct method of filtering "Lineage Support Gem"s: no mention of "lineage" class in GGG item filter post

 ### General todo
 - pray the filter works on 0.3.0 release on August 29th
-- update colors for jewels, runes, charms, relics, keys, tablets, logbooks, baryas, ultis
+- decide what to do for greater & perfect of "chaos, transmute, exalt, regal, aug" (currently leaving base name to hit filter)
-- revisit coloring of "league" items -- some disappear a little in currency tiers, potential gradient for stacked items
+- update colors for non currency items, revisit coloring of "league" items -- some disappear a little in currency tiers, potential gradient for stacked items
 - create color tiers for UnidentifiedItemTier items
-- potentially tweak gear coloring
+- potentially tweak gear coloring (quality, exceptional, socket, rarity, etc)
+- belt "# of charms" highlighting (for three)

 ## Credits/Thanks
 - core filter inspired from [NeverSink](https://github.com/NeverSinkDev/NeverSink-PoE2litefilter)